2020 has been full of challenges – especially when it comes to leading a sales prospecting team.

 We got fifteen SDR leaders in the B2B SaaS industry to tell the stories behind their recent pivots.
 In each article in this Strategic Prospecting Tips series, you’ll find real, unfiltered advice from one Sales Development Leader that’s influencing the B2B SaaS industry worldwide.

-Today we’re hearing from David Sherry, Head of Sales Development EMEA at Amplitude, about running prospecting and sales messaging experiments.
+Today we’re hearing from Emily Parker, Head of SDR and Inside Sales at Zencargo.
 Let’s jump on in!